gradio-app/gradio/guides/05_tabular_data_science_and_plots/creating_a_realtime_dashboard_from_google_sheets.md

 https://docs.google.com/spreadsheets/d/1UoKzzRzOCt-FXLLqDKLbryEKEgllGAQUEJ5qtmmQwpU/edit#gid=0
 ```

-2. Now, let's use this URL to read the data from the Google Sheets into a Pandas DataFrame.
-Note that we tweak the URL slightly to export the Google Sheet into a CSV that can be read by `pandas` (replace the `URL` variable with the URL of your public Google Sheet):
+2. Now, let's modify this URL and then use it to read the data from the Google Sheets into a Pandas DataFrame.
+(In the code below, replace the `URL` variable with the URL of your public Google Sheet):

 ```py
 import pandas as pd